SecretAgentKen/boilerplate/README.md

 ## UI

 The UI is a single-paged website.
 VueJS provides the data-binding framework while Bootstrap provides the look and feel.
-Vuex is used for state management.
+In Vue 2, vuex was used for state management however with Vue 3, Vue's internals can provide basic state management without need for a 3rd party tool.
 Webpack is used to generate all the assets from the HTML, CSS, JavaScript, and Vue components.
 The webpack configuration is found in `webpack.config.js`.
 The base HTML is located in `src/static/index.html` and the entry point for the JavaScript is in `src/ui.js`.
 The `ui.js` file then references a mixin in `src/helpers` as well as a number of Vue single-file-components (SFCs) in `src/components`.
 When webpack is finished, the results are put into the `public` folder with the server application hosts.

 # Making Changes